Vonng/pigsty/docs/PARAM.md

 pg_offline_query: false #INSTANCE # set to true to enable offline query on this instance
 ```

-There are some **identity parameters** require explicit allocation.
+You have to assign these **identity parameters** explicitly, there's no default value for them.

 |            Name             |   Type   | Level | Description                            |
 |:---------------------------:|:--------:|:-----:|----------------------------------------|